-A fracture of the hip is generally treated with surgery.
-Your doctor may use metal devices to strengthen and stabilize the joint.
-In some situations, a total hip replacement may be performed.
-The type of surgical repair will depend upon the type of hip fracture.
-The doctor will determine the best procedure for a person, based on the individual's situation.
-The goal of treatment is to provide relief from pain and resume your normal activity level.
+A fracture of your hip is generally treated with surgery.
+Your surgeon may use metal devices to strengthen and stabilize your joint.
+In some situations, he or she may do a total hip replacement.
+The type of surgical repair will depend on the type of hip fracture.
+Your surgeon will determine the best procedure for you, based on your individual situation.
+The goal of treatment is to provide relief from pain and enable you to resume your normal activity level.
 Hip surgery usually requires an in-hospital stay.
-While in the hospital, physical therapy exercises are started to regain range of motion and strength in the hip.
+While in the hospital, you begin doing physical therapy exercises to regain strength and range of motion in your hip.
 Physical therapy will continue at home or on admission to a rehabilitation facility.

 Other complications can include: